lws803/FreeRTOS_experiments/cheatsheets/task_management.md

 ## Process in Memory
 When a process is spawned, **text** and **data** is fixed while **heap** is dynamic
 Each thread will have its own stack but threads in the same process will share the same *heap*
+Stack can grow especially during recursion calls

 ## Process control block
 is a data structure in the operating system kernel containing the information needed to manage the scheduling of a particular process.
 Information stored:
 1. Process state
 2. Process number
-3. Program counter
+3. Program counter - to store the address of the next instruction
 4. CPU registers - to store temporary variables
 5. Memory management information (eg. memory pointers) - pointer to memory layout: heap, stack, data and text etc.
 6. Information regarding open files (list of open files)